anonusername/my_random_scripts/README.md

 # my_media_scripts

 Various Scripts to Do Common Things

 Personal Reference: Create Repo Sync

-Here are the steps to add a Git submodule to your GitHub repository:
+# Here are the steps to add a Git submodule to your GitHub repository

     Navigate to your GitHub repository and create a new folder for the submodule.